 Tick three: industry match

 It’s not necessarily a quick part of the process.
-But by sharing your knowledge you can help someone adjust quickly to a new industry.
-That’s why I’d put less emphasis on industry than many other sales leaders I’ve spoken to in the past do.
+But by sharing your knowledge, you can help someone adjust quickly to a new industry.
+That’s why I’d put less emphasis on the industry than many other sales leaders I’ve spoken to in the past do.

 Achieving the perfect trifecta